ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_introduction.md

 Use the following table to copy-paste IP Addresses as and when required through the course of the lab.
 There is a search function which is super handy - search with the name of the VM you are looking for so as to return complete results.

-* If the POD assigned to you is in location SLC
+* If the POD assigned to you is in location SJC

     * y (in the table below) is 1
     * X is your POD number